 - Advanced gum disease has deteriorated the bone supporting a tooth

-To ensure the comfort of our extraction patients, Dr. Phadnis always uses a light touch and plenty of local anesthetic.
-Sedation dentistry is available too upon request.
+To ensure the comfort of our extraction patients, Dr. Phadnis always uses a light touch and plenty of local anesthetics.
+Sedation dentistry is also available upon request.

 Wisdom Tooth Extractions